 Simplicity

-Simplicity is an essential component to a successful PCI program because complexity can be a barrier to merchants becoming PCI compliant.
-Remember, the goal of a PCI program is to help merchants become compliant to avoid breaches, fees, lawsuits, and even going out of business while maintaining customer trust and loyalty.
+Simplicity is an essential to a successful PCI program.
+Remember, the goal of a PCI program is to help merchants become compliant to avoid breaches, fees, lawsuits, and going out of business, and maintain customer trust and loyalty.
 Making it easier for merchants to be PCI compliant rather than taking the risk of a data breach because compliance is too complicated should be a top priority when choosing a PCI program.

 Here are some questions you can ask to find out whether the PCI program will be simple: